micanogueira/micanogueira.github.io/content/timeline/Won_Scholarship2.md

 footer: "Duration: 2 yrs 6 mos"
 ---

-I received a high score in the national entrance exam (known as ENEM in Brazil), which made me eligible to win a scholarship to college.
-I was selected by the best private university<sup>1</sup> in the country and ranked third in the Financial Management course.
+I received a high score in the national entrance exam (known as [ENEM](https://en.wikipedia.org/wiki/Exame_Nacional_do_Ensino_Médio) in Brazil), which made me eligible to win a scholarship to college.
+I was selected by the best private university<sup>1</sup> in the country and ranked third in the list of those admitted to its Financial Management program.

 ## Managing expectations

 Since the beginning of my second year of high school, while working in a bank in parallel, my dream was to study economics.
-I aimed at the Federal University, which offered a recognizable course in economics.
+I aimed at the Federal University, which offered a recognizable program in economics.
 This dream lasted the two years I had to finish high school.
 During a vocational test and visit to the Federal University, I discovered that the classes would be in the morning and afternoon.
-This important information shattered my dream because working as a matter of necessity for me.
+This important information shattered my dream because working was a matter of necessity for me.
 I had to work to study, to pay for basic expenses such as academic books, transportation and food.
-I couldn’t afford to study on a different shift than at night.
+I couldn’t afford to study on a shift other than at night.

-In summary, I had to be realistic and find a course related to economics, where classes were taught on the night shift.
-Besides, developing skills that would help me find a balance between work and study would remain my number one day-to-day task.
+In summary, I had to be realistic and find a program related to economics, where classes were taught on the night shift.
+Besides, developing skills that helped me find a balance between work and study remained my number one day-to-day task.

 <br/>
 <br/>